FireAmun/dev_flutter_Amar/README.md

 Notes:
 - State is kept in memory; no backend used.
 The repository enforces availability rules and throws on invalid operations.
 UI buttons call provider methods which notify listeners.
-- Check Screenshots Folder
+- Check the Screenshots Folder

-A new Flutter project.

 ## Getting Started